hianjana/Seattle-Airbnb-Data-Analysis-and-Booking-Price-Prediction/README.md

 ### Project motivation

 The goal behind this project is to predict the booking price of a new property in Airbnb Seattle.
+The given data is from April 2016 to February 2017 which is 11 months data.
+Along with the prediction, the code captures the below details of the historical data.

+1. Price overview
+2. Location overview
+3. Property type overview
+4. Booking period overview

+### Data insights

 To get a better insight of the data, the below business questions are answered.

-**Price overview**
 1. How is the price distribution among all the Airbnb Seattle properties?

-**Location overview**
-1. What are the most expensive/ cheapest neighbourhoods in Seattle?
+2. What are the most expensive/ cheapest neighbourhoods in Seattle?

-**Property type overview**
-1. Do some property types cost more than others?
+3. Do some property types cost more than others?

-**Booking period overview**
-1. How is the property booking per month?
+4. How is the property booking per month?
-2. Is there a peak season for Airbnb bookings?
+5. Is there a peak season for Airbnb bookings?

 ### Data description